workshopper/learnyounode/exercises/make_it_modular/problem.md

 In the case of an error bubbling up to your original program file, simply check for it and print an informative message to the console.

+These four things is the contract that your module must follow.

+1. Export a single function that takes exactly the arguments described.
+2. Call the callback exactly once with an error or some data as described.
+3. Don't change anything else, like global variables or stdout.
+4. Handle all the errors that may occur and pass them to the callback.

+The benifit of having a contract is that your module can be used by anyone who expects this contract.
+So your module could be used by anyone else who does learnyounode, or the verifier, and just work.

 ----------------------------------------------------------------------
 ## HINTS